 How To Avoid Holiday Rental Scams

-Following our recent post Tips to Renting Holiday Apartments – A Checklist a reader asked for tips on how to avoid holiday rental scams and getting ripped off when booking self-catering accommodation, such as how we handle money, how to make sure places are reputable, and whether there are ways to vet holiday rentals.
+Following our post on Tips to Renting Holiday Apartments — A Checklist a reader asked for tips on how to avoid holiday rental scams and getting ripped off when booking self-catering accommodation, such as how to handle money, how to make sure places are reputable, and whether there are ways to vet holiday rentals.

 We did what we do on GT and went straight to the source, asking the experts for advice.
 We put the same questions to spokespeople from four holiday rental and apartment rental booking sites.
-The answers below come from Jaime Dito of HomeAway.com (HA), Fiona Brown of onefinestay (OFS), Cherry Bacolod of Roomorama (RMA), and Ramon Glieneke of Only-apartments.com (OA) and David Chambat, CEO of www.villa-bali.com.
+The answers below come from Jaime Dito of HomeAway.com (HA), Fiona Brown of onefinestay (OFS), Cherry Bacolod of Roomorama (RMA), Ramon Glieneke of Only-apartments.com (OA) and David Chambat, CEO of www.villa-bali.com.

 What are some holiday rental scams travellers should know about?